Psykolog369/Blog369EnAudio/README.md

-These are the mp3 files where I read articles on my blog for those who might have difficulties with written text.
+These are the mp3 files where I read articles on my blog for those who might have difficulties with written text or just prefer audio.

 TalkTime with Psykolog 369